 One of the features in Steam on Windows is that it allows you to add games manually, but it is limited to EXE based games which are not downloaded from the Microsoft Store.
 Now that Microsoft/Windows Store is one of the major sources for Games, it should make sense to add those games to Steam as well.
 However, there is no direct support for the games installed from the store.

 Add Microsoft Store Game apps to Steam

-In this post, I am sharing a trick which allows you to do this.
+In this post, I am sharing a trick that allows you to do this.
 Before we start, make sure you have installed the game on Windows PC – and here I am using Age of Empires as an example.
 Remember, you will need admin privileges to do this.

 Locate the Windows UWP Game

 Games and Apps installed from the store are available as a package.
 We will need first to locate it.
 The path should like as below:

 You can also type %appdata% in the Run prompt, and then go back one step to find the Local folder, and then enter into Packages.

 Now look for the game package.
 If it’s difficult, but you can search by the name of the game.

 Locate App Manifest for the Game